 Another great new feature are the shells with 3/4 sleeves.
 When I was becoming frum, I was only in middle school, so even though I had learned that my elbows had to be covered, I was unable to put this idea into logical practice.
 In my eleven year old mind, warm weather was for short sleeves, so instead of wearing long sleeves in the summer, like religious people usually do, I went to the women’s department at the mall and bought XXL t-shirts that I swam in for the rest of middle school.
 I had no intentions of making a fashion statement, but I was a tiny kid drowning in massive shirts, which unfortunately became my trademark.
 Now that I am a little older and a little wiser (I hope!), I seriously appreciate the whole 3/4 sleeves concept!
 Long sleeves in the summer still doesn’t excite me—the 3/4 sleeves on these shells were such a game changer for me.

-I cannot stop gushing about these shells, and I don't think you will be able to either!
-As it just so happens, they are having a pre-Yom Tov 20% off sale this week until September 2nd.
-(See flyer below.)
-Annnnnnnnnd, even better, if you use our link to buy the new Avanti shells, some of the proceeds will go to support Nashim Magazine's growth!
-It's a win-win!
+I cannot stop gushing about these shells, and I don’t think you will be able to either!
+Annnnnnnnnd, if you use our link to buy the new Avanti shells, some of the proceeds will go to support Nashim Magazine’s growth!
+It’s a win-win!

-Note: Although Rochel was given free Product to Review, all of these opinions are her own.
+Note: Although Rochel was given free product to review, all opinions are her own.

-To discuss how YOUR product can be reviewed by Nashim Magazine, email firstname.lastname@example.org.
+To find out how YOU can have your product or service reviewed by Nashim Magazine, email email@example.com.